s-rizvi/The-Open-Love-Letter-Project/README.md

 ## 🛠 How to View or Export the Manuscript

+0. To Preview the manuscript (without embedded PDFs, calculations, or graphs), click on `Manuscript.ipynb`
 1. Click the green `< > Code` button at the top of the page to download the entire project into one zip file, unzip the file after downloading
 2. Open `Manuscript.html` for a fully portable (device-friendly) ready-to-read version that contains all pre-rendered PDFs, graphs, etc.
 3. (Optional) For a full copy of the original manuscript source code, open `Manuscript.ipynb` in [JupyterLab](https://jupyter.org/) and run all code cells to view the inline PDFs, calculations, and graphs.